orrsella/scala-e2e-testing/README.md

 # scala-e2e

-This is a sample project on how to write truly end-to-end tests in Scala.
+This is a sample project that shows how to write truly end-to-end tests in Scala.
 It accompanies a talk I gave in [Scalapeno](http://www.scalapeno.org.il/) 2014 titled *"True end-to-end testing in Scala"*.
 You can read more about this project and the concepts in incorporates in [this series of blog posts](http://orrsella.com).

 ## Project